alexbfree/thesis/src/chapter-4.md

 ### Theme 3: Earning Trust through Data and Process Transparency
 [Target 1,500 words]
+[
+subthemes:

+(C) Respectful Data Handling
+- (C) Explain how data will be used and shared.
+- (C) Respect family and individual privacy.
+- (C) Avoid data mishandling and unexpected uses.
+- (C) Use a strength-based approach when referencing families’ data.

+(E) Always Seek and Demonstrate Greater Understanding
+- (E) Ensure that consent is never assumed.
+- (E) Show and maintain deep understanding of families’ lives, not just their data.
+- (E) Always seek a more complete picture.

+(I) Pro-actively challenge data-centric norms
+- (I) Be as open as possible with families about their data.
+- (I) Independent oversight of data handling for contentious issues.
+- (I) Promote an open data-sharing culture.

+]
 [Then (perhaps including saved back longer quotes that were too big for the table) explain each subtheme, similar to in past papers you've done, with reference to the table - what is this subtheme, why is it important, why did I include it, analyse what it shows.
 This is the 'Explain' part.]

 COUPLE OF REFS THAT COULD BE ADDED ARE AT